 A big part of this job is managing those politics, and that is equal parts creating an organisational vision, and ensuring there are ways for staff to be heard around sponsorship.
 How this works can be very different from one company to another, but if you don’t take those politics into account, the kick-back from staff could adversely affect your results.

 Some companies have a culture of putting a lot of trust in external advisors.
 Whether this is about objectivity or capacity or accessing very specific, granular expertise, it’s a fact of life in much of the corporate world.
-If this is the case for your company, I very strongly suggest that you hire a credible expert to spearhead this job for you.
+If this is the case for your company, I very strongly suggest that you hire a credible sponsorship consultant to spearhead this job for you.
 You don’t want an initiative that can have such a huge impact on your brands being seen as unimportant, because it didn’t come from an external, subject expert.
 Using someone external can also mitigate a lot of the issues with politics, outlined above.

 If, on the other hand, your corporate culture has a stronger focus on internal answers and in-house expertise, then there’s no reason that a manager or team with a strong understanding of best practice sponsorship can’t develop these resources.
 That said, because of the politics around sponsorship, this approach won’t work if it comes out as just a recommendation from corporate communications (or similar).
 You’re going to need heavy senior executive backing, for people to take it seriously – ideally, getting sign off by the Executive Committee.